taewdy/skeleton-nextjs-web/docs/02-design/API_DOCS.md

 - Query: `code`, `state`
 - Response (XHR): `{ ok: true }`
 - Browser: may 302 redirect to app (e.g., `/profile`)
+- Notes: Server exchanges the short-lived token for a long-lived token and persists it.
+No client action is required.

 POST /auth/refresh
 - Description: Rotates access token using refresh token cookie